eriksank/alt-regex-engine/README.md

         [0] r( [1] a [2] b)* [3] c [4]F

-amounts to computing the transitions in:
+amounts to computing the transitions in the following `flattened expressions`:

         [0] r [3] c [4]F
         [0] r [1] a [2] b [1] a [2] b [3] c [4]F
         [0] r [1] a [2] b [1] a [2] b [3] [1] a [2] b [3] c [4]F

-It is equivalent.
+The results are equivalent to computing them on the full expression.

 The program in Javascript for NodeJS is a practical demonstration for the statement that we can compute Kleene's closure by applying systematically the reduction rules mentioned above.
 Using the simple technique demonstrated in the first example, you can derive manually the following transitions:

-        {"from":2,"char":"b","to":3,"final":false}
         {"from":2,"char":"b","to":1,"final":false}
         {"from":0,"char":"r","to":3,"final":false}
         {"from":0,"char":"r","to":1,"final":false}
+        {"from":2,"char":"b","to":3,"final":false}
         {"from":1,"char":"a","to":2,"final":false}
         {"from":3,"char":"c","to":4,"final":true}